askmike/gekko/docs/installation/installing_gekko.md

 To get Gekko running you need to do the following:

 - install nodejs
+- install git
 - download Gekko
 - install Gekko & Gekko Broker dependencies

 ## Installing nodejs

 Gekko requires [nodejs](https://nodejs.org/en/) to be installed.
 Go ahead and install this if it's not already (Gekko requires at least version 6).
 We advice to download the current LTS.

+## Installing git

+As part of Gekko's installation process git is used, see [this guide](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/) for installation instructions.
+If you do not already have git on your system.

 ## Downloading Gekko